-Pre-Employment Transition Services is a specific set of services funded by Vocational Rehabilitation and other adult service agencies for students with a disability who are still enrolled in school.
+Pre-Employment Transition Services is a specific set of service components funded by Vocational Rehabilitation and other adult service agencies for students with a disability who are enrolled in school.

-Work Opportunities Unlimited is approved to provide Pre-ETS in multiple states and draws upon substantial experience providing transition services to students and employment services to adults.
-It must be stated that each state has the ability to implement the Pre-ETS service autonomously and therefore the requirements and manner in which the service is delivered may vary.
-For more information on the specific Pre-ETS services that are available and the details of service delivery, please contact the nearest Work Opportunities Unlimited office near you.
-With that being said, the services outlined below are subject to change based on the service model of your particular state.
+Work Opportunities Unlimited (WOU) is approved to provide Pre-ETS in multiple states and draws upon substantial experience providing transition services to students and employment services to adults.
+Each state has the option to implement the Pre-ETS service components autonomously and therefore the manner in which the service is delivered may vary from state to state.
+For more information on the specific Pre-ETS services that are available and the details of service delivery, please contact the nearest WOU location near you.
+Below are the five standard Pre-ETS components:

 - Searching for Jobs

 - Job Exploration Counseling – This component includes the completion of an interest inventory, a person-centered plan, a personal resume, and a mock interview.
 This service is provided 1:1 with the student and is designed to help them identify a job goal based on interests.
 In addition, training is provided to the student pertaining to effective communication with employers.

 - Work-Based Learning Experience (WBLE) – The student participates in one, unpaid or paid temporary work experience at a community business.
 The location of the experience will be targeted based on the interests of the student.
 The experience will include feedback from the site supervisor and from observations conducted by the representative from WOU.
 The goal of the experience is to provide information that will help the student determine a path toward post-secondary employment.